Nathan-Cowin/quotes/README.md

 set header
     key:Authorisation value:LOCAL_API_TOKEN

-Or (please ignore for code quality) but created a quick front end you need to open a new terminal and run: php artisan serve --port 3001
+Or (please ignore for code quality) but I created a quick front end you need to open a new terminal and run: php artisan serve --port 3001

 http://127.0.0.1:8000/quotes/